-If further medical treatment is required for the child, the provider should:
+If further medical treatment is required for the child, the Provider should:

-- Use his/her judgement by either proceeding directly to the hospital, calling 911 for and ambulance; or time permitting, having the parent take the child for the treatment. - While waiting for an ambulance, and if there are other children in home, the provider will call and alternate to stay with the other children. - If taking the child for treatment, providers should take the Emergency Medical Release Form or the Record for Emergency Information Card.
+- Use his/her judgement by either proceeding directly to the hospital, calling 911 for an ambulance; or time permitting, having the parent/guardian take the child for the treatment. - While waiting for an ambulance, and if there are other children in the home, the Provider will call an alternate to stay with the other children. - If taking the child for treatment, Providers should take the Emergency Medical Release Form, Registration Forms, Medical Consent Card, or the Record for Emergency Information Card.

-As soon as time permit, the provider will call the Children's Village office to report the incident, (as well as the child's name, nature of the injury and action taken).
-If the incident occurs during non-office hours (i.e. before 8:30 am or after 5:00 pm), the provider shall:
+As soon as time permits, the Provider will call the Children's Village main office to report the incident, (as well as the child's name, nature of the injury and action taken).
+If the incident occurs during non-office hours (i.e. before 8:30 am or after 5:00 pm), the Provider shall:

-- Notify the as soon as possible, the next day. - The provider should also leave a message on the agency voicemail indicating there has been a serious occurrence.
+- Notify the Children's Village as soon as possible, the next day. - The Provider should also leave a message on the Agency voicemail indicating there has been a serious occurrence.

-The provider will document the incident using the Accident Form and if necessary, the agency staff will assist in completing the form.
+\The Provider will document the incident using the Accident Form and if necessary, the Agency staff will assist in completing the form.